Arnold-n/P1P2MQTT/README.md

 **Which interface is supported?**

 This project was started for the Daikin P1/P2 bus.
 However the underlying electrical HBS format is used by many heat pump / air conditioning manufacturers, so far we have indications that the following buses are based on the HBS format: Daikin P1/P2, Daikin F1/F2 (DIII-Net), Mitsubishi M-NET, Toshiba TCC-Link, Hitachi H-link, Panasonic/Sanyo SIII-Net, perhaps also products from Haier and York.
 The logical format will likely differ.
 For example, Len Shustek made an impressive OPAMP-based reading circuit for the Mitsubishi M-NET and documented his protocol observations on https://github.com/LenShustek/M-NET-Sniffer.
 The logical format is clearly different from the Daikin format, but the P1P2Serial library and adapter will likely work for reading and writing M-NET too as the physical format is the same or similar.
+For Hitachi H-link, code to read data from a Hitachi Yutaki S80 Combi heat pump is available on https://github.com/hankerspace/HLinkSniffer.

-**How do I build a P1/P2 adapter circuit?**
+**More details on the P1P2-adapter circuit**

-The easiest way to make an adapter for this bus is to use an Arduino Uno (or other ATmega board) together with a HBS transceiver such as the MM1192/XL1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) or the MAX22088/MAX22288 (https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html or https://www.maximintegrated.com/en/products/interface/transceivers/MAX22288.html).
+This project strated with a separate adapter for the P1/P2 bus using an Arduino Uno (or other ATmega board) together with a HBS transceiver such as the MM1192/XL1192 HBS-Compatible Driver and Receiver (http://pdf.datasheetcatalog.com/datasheet_pdf/mitsumi-electric/MM1192XD.pdf) or the MAX22088/MAX22288 (https://www.maximintegrated.com/en/products/interface/transceivers/MAX22088.html or https://www.maximintegrated.com/en/products/interface/transceivers/MAX22288.html).
 The P1P2Serial library only supports some ATmega boards; it was tested on Arduino Uno and Arduino Mega2560.
 The library itself does not run on ESP devices as it requires the "timer input capture mode" of the ATmega to read and write the low-level signals.

 The preferred circuit schematics (version 2) has galvanic isolation and an isolated DC-DC converter to power the MM1192/XL1192.
-An older circuit without galvanic isolation (version 1) and an older circuit with bus-powering and bus-powered capability (version 3) are no longer documented here, but can be found in the github historic versions.
+A MAX22088 alternative is available, with galvanic isolation, without the DC-DC converter.

 The MM1192 data sheet does not provide information how to build a working circuit, but the data sheet for the MM1007 (https://www.digchip.com/datasheets/parts/datasheet/304/MM1007.php) and the XL1192 (http://www.xlsemi.com/datasheet/XL1192%20datasheet-English.pdf) show how to build it.
 Unfortunately, these schematics did not work for me as the MM1192 detected a lot of spurious edges in the noisy P1/P2 signal.
 This was due to the relatively high amplitude of signal and noise, and to the common-mode distortion of the signal in the initial version without galvanic isolation (likely due to capacitive leakage in the USB power supply for the Arduino).
 I had to make two modifications to resolve that: (1) both resistors between the MM1192 and the P1/P2 lines were changed from 33kOhm to 150kOhm; and (2) one 1.5 kOhm resistor was added between ground and P1, and one 1.5 kOhm resistor was added between ground and P2.
 A further modification, the addition of a 470pF capacitor between pin 15 and pin 16 of the MM1192, reduces the detection of spurious edges further.
 Line termination (a 10uF capacitor and a 100-200Ohm resistor in series between P1 and P2) may also improve the quality of the incoming signal.